alainsaas/prompt-wy/README.md

 # 質問 prompt

-This library packages the Javascript input method `prompt` for [Wenyan Lang](https://github.com/wenyan-lang/wenyan).
+This library wraps the Javascript input method `prompt` for [Wenyan Lang](https://github.com/wenyan-lang/wenyan).

-When run in a browser, the prompt() method displays a dialog box that prompts the visitor for input.
+When run in a browser, the prompt method displays a dialog box that prompts the visitor for input.

 ## Install